 Necrosis can be attributed to one of two factors—an interruption of vascular supply due to compression or frank obstruction of vessels by direct injection of the material into a vessel itself.
 Vascular occlusion can occur if a filler is injected into a blood vessel or when sufficient quantity is injected near the vessel to cause a compression blockage.
 The two types are arterial (generally an acute onset – during injection) and venous (generally a delayed onset – often when the patient has left the clinic), although the two are not mutually exclusive.

-Overall, I generally advise patients to carefully review the risks, benefits, and cost differences associated with surgical versus nonsurgical rhinoplasty.
+Overall, I generally advise patients who are interested in a non surgical nose job at my Orlando-area practice to carefully review the risks, benefits, and cost differences associated with surgical versus nonsurgical rhinoplasty.
 It is wise to keep in mind that nonsurgical rhinoplasty may involve many years or even a lifetime of continued injections with unknown runaway costs and recovery.
 This stands in contrast to cosmetic surgical rhinoplasty, which is performed a single time with one recovery period, one initial cost, and can improve all the areas of the nose, including functional breathing improvement.